Politics, Public Policy and Political Reform

 Stephen A. Douglas, lawyer, judge, politician.
 The Stephen A. Douglas papers document his professional and personal life from 1764-1908.
 The collection includes correspondence, speeches, reports, memoranda, notes, financial and legal documents, portraits, maps, ephemera, newspaper clippings, and artifacts.
-The largest portion of the collection consists of Senate and Constituent correspondence from 1844-1861.
+The largest portion of the collection consists of Senate and Constituent correspondence.

 The records of the Emil Schwarzhaupt Foundation comprise 26 linear feet of material, including minutes, correspondence, and financial records of the Foundation, as well as applications, recommendations, correspondence, reports, newsletters, news clippings, and pamphlets of 65 organizations that applied to the Foundation for support.
 The Schwarzhaupt records are important documents for studying an important shift in the understanding of democratic participation in the mid-twentieth century.
 In the Foundation's certificate of incorporation in 1936 Emil Schwarzhaupt wrote of: the up building and betterment of American citizenship and increasing among all American citizens, and especially among the foreign born, the knowledge of the history of the United States Government and the meaning of the obligations and privileges of citizenship in the United States of America.